henockarega/wrapped/README.md

-# Python Spotify Wrapped Project
+# Python Your Top Artist Project

-Welcome to the GitHub repository for the **Python Spotify Wrapped** project!
+Welcome to the GitHub repository for the **Your Top Artist** project!
 This web application allows users to track their favorite artists, tracks, and music history on Spotify.
-It provides insights into your music preferences and history over different time periods.
+It provides insights into your music preferences and history over different periods.

 ## Project Overview

-The **Python Spotify Wrapped** project is a web application built using HTML, CSS, JavaScript, and Python.
+The **Your Top Artist** project is a web application built using HTML, CSS, JavaScript, and Python.
 It utilizes the Spotify Web API to fetch and display user-specific data such as favorite artists, tracks, and music history.
 The project offers responsive design, adapting to various screen sizes and devices.

 ## Features